Making Words Come Alive

 The theme was one that Hansberry, herself black, knew well.
 Richard Wright’s Twelve Million Black Voices addressed the appalling overcrowding in the Black Belt in the 1920s and ‘30s when a swelling population was crammed into the few neighborhoods that white prejudice was prepared to allow the city’s new black immigrants to live.
 The result was a public health crisis.
 Death rates among Chicago black residents exceeded the birth rate—what Wright called “our death sentence without a trial.”

-Producing a play by a neophyte and with an all-African American cast was not easy—Raisin took two years to make it to the stage—but audiences and critics applauded when they finally got the chance to see it.
+Producing a play by a neophyte and with an all-African American cast was not easy—Raisin took two years to make it to the stage in New York—but audiences and critics applauded when they finally got the chance to see it.
 It was Hansberry who suggested that actor Sidney Poitier play the lead, and the part made him a star.
 (A film was later made of it, also starring Poitier.)
 The work won the Pulitzer, among other plaudits.
 Much more was expected of Hansberry but she died, only 34, in 1965; the former Indiana and 56th Park, 5635 S. Indiana Ave., was eventually renamed Lorraine Hansberry Park.

 David Mamet’s quintessential Chicago lyrical tough guy are not far removed from Hecht’s.
 David Mamet was born in 1947 in “Chicago” (although some sources give his birthplace as suburban Flossmoor), returned to Chicago in 1972 after college and stints in New York.
 The city recognized his talent, which is to say his prejudices aligned nicely with those of the city.
 He was associate artistic director at the Goodman Theater in 1978–79, and awarded the Joseph Jefferson Award, Chicago’s version of the Tony, in 1975 for Sexual Perversity in Chicago.
 In 1975, his American Buffalo at Chicago’s Goodman Theater garnered him an Obie Award for best new playwright of the year; a revised version of the play staged on Broadway in 1977 won the New York Drama Critics Circle Best Play award.
 He has drawn on his experience in the city for several works such as Glengarry Glen Ross (1984), which is “of the very bones and sinews of Chicago,” in the opinion of Carl Smith, a student of the city’s literature who teaches at Northwestern.